 ONE GREAT HOUR OF SHARING, as part of Our Churches Wider Mission, this special mission offering of the United Church of Christ carries God's message of love and hope to people in crisis.
 The UCC works with international partners to provide sources of clean water, food, shelter, healthcare, and education.
 OGHS also supports domestic and international ministries for disaster preparedness and response.
 Almost 60 percent of the UCC's offering supports international development initiatives, including annual support for missionaries.
 Currently there are four OGHS supported missionaries and two Global Mission Interns working in disaster relief, healthcare, education, sustainable agricultural development, and refugee support.

-Bethel Choir Performs Cantata - Good Friday - March 30
+Bethel Choir Performs Cantata - Easter Sunday - April 21

 Lenten - Easter Schedule

 Ash Wednesday Service

 What a special way to begin our journey to the cross.
 At this service we will have communion by intinction and the Imposition of Ashes.
 Lent is the 40 days (not counting Sundays) of reflection about Jesus' teaching, healing, miracles and his last week, Holy Week, that begins with Palm Sunday and ends on Easter morning.
 You will receive a special gift that will lift up our theme for our Wednesday services: "Walking the Path: Justice, Kindness & Humility" (read the Lenten Project article).
 Let us begin that walk together with the mark of the cross placed on our foreheads.
 Our Lenten Suppers begin March 13th.
 Sign-ups for hosting will be in the Narthex soon.

 Maundy Thursday—7 P.M.
 April 18 - A SPECIAL JOURNEY THAT PREPARES US FOR EASTER MORNING